Cluster structures on braid varieties: Construction of cluster structures

 \subsection{Cluster variables in inductive weaves}

 In an inductive weave, the procedure for computing the cluster variables $A_v$ from Theorem \ref{thm:cluster vars} can be made more explicit, as we now describe.
-At each trivalent vertex of a left inductive weave, the left incoming edge goes all the way to the top, but the right incoming edge may be contained in some cycles.
+At each trivalent vertex of a left inductive weave, the northwest edge $e_{\nw}$ goes all the way to the top, but the northeast edge $e_{\neast}$ may be contained in some cycles.